Managing Loan Debt

 Automated payments (electronic debit)

-When you receive your first bill, you’ll learn how you can sign up for the electronic debit account (EDA) option and have your bank automatically make your monthly loan payments for you from your checking or savings account.
+When you receive your first bill, you’ll learn how to sign up for the electronic debit account (EDA) option and have your bank automatically make your monthly loan payments from your checking or savings account.
 You won’t have to write checks, use stamps, or worry if your payment will arrive by the due date.
-In addition you’ll receive a 0.25% reduction in the interest rate on your loans during any period when your payments are made through EDA.
+In addition, you’ll receive a 0.25% reduction in the interest rate on your loans during any period when your payments are made through EDA.

 Trouble making payments

-If you’re having trouble making payments on your loans, contact your loan servicer as soon as possible.
+Contact your loan servicer immediately if you’re having trouble paying your loans.
 Their staff will work with you to determine the best option for you.
 Options include:

-- Deferment, if you meet certain requirements.
-A deferment allows you to temporarily stop making payments on your loan.
+• Deferment if you meet specific requirements.
+A deferment allows you to stop making payments on your loan temporarily.

-If you stop making payments and don’t get a deferment or forbearance, your loan could go into default, which has serious consequences – see below.
+If you stop making payments and don’t get a deferment or forbearance, your loan could default, which has serious consequences – see below.

 If you are delinquent on your loan payments, contact your loan servicer immediately to find out how to bring your account current.
-Late fees may be added, and your delinquency will be reported to one or more national consumer reporting agencies (credit bureaus), but this is much better than remaining delinquent on your payments and going into default.
+Late fees may be added, and your delinquency will be reported to one or more national consumer reporting agencies (credit bureaus).
+However, this is much better than remaining delinquent on your payments and going into default.

 If you default:

-- We will require you to immediately repay the entire unpaid amount of your loan.
+• We will require you to repay the entire unpaid amount of your loan immediately.

-- We may sue you, take all or part of your federal and state tax refunds and other federal or state payments, and/or garnish your wages so that your employer is required to send us part of your salary to pay off your loan.
+• We may sue you, take all or part of your federal and state tax refunds and other federal or state payments, and/or garnish your wages so your employer can send us part of your salary to pay off your loan.

-- You will lose eligibility for other federal student aid and assistance under most federal benefit programs.
+• Under most federal benefit programs, you will lose eligibility for other federal student aid and assistance.

-For more information and to learn what actions to take if you default on your loans, see the website for the Department’s Default Resolution Group.
+For more information and to learn what actions to take if you default on your loans, see the Department’s Default Resolution Group website.

 Loan cancellation (forgiveness or discharge)

-Under conditions, you can have all or part of your loan cancelled or discharged.
+Under these conditions, you can have all or part of your loan canceled or discharged.
 Read more about loan cancellation.

 What’s next?

-Stay in touch with the loan servicer – let them know if you’ve changed your name or permanent address, and make sure that they know when you’ve completed your educational program or transferred to another school.
+Stay in touch with the loan servicer – let them know if you’ve changed your name or permanent address, and ensure they know when you’ve completed your educational program or transferred to another school.

 Repayment plans

-Parent Direct PLUS Loan borrowers may only choose from the standard, extended, or graduated options, but student Direct PLUS Loan borrowers may also choose the income contingent repayment plan or the income-based repayment plan.
+Parent Direct PLUS Loan borrowers may only choose from the standard, extended, or graduated options.
+Still, student Direct PLUS Loan borrowers may also select income-contingent or income-based repayment plans.

 Standard Repayment